 Smyrna is a tiny village located in the state of New York.
-With a population of 205 people and just one neighborhood, Smyrna is the 966th largest community in New York.
-Smyrna has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 203 people and just one neighborhood, Smyrna is the 966th largest community in New York.
+Smyrna has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Smyrna is a blue-collar town, with 36.25% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Smyrna is generally considered to be a blue-collar town.
+36.25% of the Smyrna workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Smyrna is a village of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Smyrna who work in sales jobs (17.50%), maintenance occupations (16.25%), and healthcare suport services (8.75%).

 Residents will find that the village is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Smyrna is worth considering.

-Smyrna is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Smyrna doesn't have a public transportation system that people use for their commute.

 The population of Smyrna has one of the lowest overall levels of education in the country: only 3.13% of people over 25 hold a college degree.
 The national average for all municipalities is 21.84%.